The Regional Manager and Direct Service Team will oversee and ensure that daily and weekly sanitation of the classroom will occur.

 - The OSHA approved blood-borne pathogen disinfectant (Alpha HP) should be used for cleanup of any blood or body fluids, in the bathrooms, on the changing tables, on all bathroom doorknobs, and as a general cleaner on surfaces that are not used for food or food preparation.
 For full disinfecting effect the area should be cleaned first (spray and wipe) and then sprayed again (spray and leave to air dry) and allowed to air dry for 10 minutes.

 - For large blood or body fluid spills, a clumping agent (D-Vour, Red-Z) or paper towels should be used first to clean up the bulk of the material.
 Then Alpha HP must be used to disinfect the area afterwards- insuring that the area is wet for at least 10 minutes before wiping dry with a paper towel.
 Gloves must be worn when cleaning any blood or body fluid spill as well as when cleaning in the bathroom.
-Health Consultant should be notified of blood or body fluid spills as soon as possible.
+Health/Safety Consultant should be notified of blood or body fluid spills as soon as possible.

 - All classroom toys (non-mouthed) that are used on a daily basis should be disinfected (Alpha HP) at least once a week.
 Small plastic toys can be placed in the sanitizing dishwasher to be cleaned or the toys can be sprayed and cleaned with disinfectant cleaner Alpha HP and allowed to air dry.
 Visibly soiled toys should be cleaned first with soap and water and than disinfected with Alpha HP.